Skip to content

 This gorilla health management has also implemented strict guidelines for visitors to the gorilla habitats which help to reduce close interactions between gorillas and humans hence reducing the risks of disease transmission.

-The management also does research into different vaccines and treatments for gorilla health issues to prevent outbreaks of diseases like Ebola and respiratory infections.
+The management also researches different vaccines and treatments for gorilla health issues to prevent outbreaks of diseases like Ebola and respiratory infections.

 Ecotourism plays a crucial role in gorilla conservation by supporting gorilla conservation efforts through the provision of economic incentives to the local communities and gorilla conservation programs.